 Here in this article, we want you to know about the top 10 wicket-keepers with the most number of runs in One-day Internationals.
 Have a look –

-[Note – Players stats has been given only when they played as wicket-keeper in the side]
+[Note – Players stats has been given only when they played as only permanent wicket-keeper in the side]

 10. Tatenda Taibu – 3313 runs